HermitCrab07/Designing_Responsible_Ethical_AI/01_parallels_drugs_rct_responsible_ai.md

 ## Summary

-We ship AI faster when we borrow five habits from RCTs: one question, pre-specify the evaluation, fix the assignment, size the decision, and monitor the harms.
+We ship AI faster when we borrow five habits from RCTs: a single primary question, pre-specify the evaluation, fix the assignment, size the decision, and monitor the harms.
 I share a 7-step template + mapping table + 3 examples you can paste into your next AI spec.

 ## Abstract